 However you celebrate Memorial Day, there’s one (nearly) universal truth: It’s a bad, bad day to be a grillable piece of meat.
 We can already hear the sizzle of hot dogs and burgers on the grates—and, oh boy, are we here for it.
 This Memorial Day, our cookouts and barbecues are going to be ones to remember.
-We’re all (hopefully) vaxxed, we’re finally busting out our short shorts, and we’ve been cooped up for a looong time.
 Bring the coolers, the unbreakable wine glasses, and as many ice-cold longnecks of Bud heavy as you can carry.
 It’s party time.

 But hold your horses, cowboy.
 You’re not seriously thinking about throwing a Memorial Day BBQ without the proper supplies, are you?
-You haven’t seen Grandma in a year—how is she supposed to get sufficiently sauced if she can’t put down a good base layer of perfectly cooked porterhouse?
+How is Grandma supposed to get sufficiently sauced if she can’t put down a good base layer of perfectly cooked porterhouse?
 And what about the vegetarian next door—are your cast irons clean enough to get those asparagus stalks crispy?
 These are things you must consider, friend, and we’ve been considering them for a while.

 Fortunately, we’re here for you, champ [tousles your hair].
 We’re the New-Balance-clad dad that you need when the burgs are burning and the dogs are bursting through their casings.
 We’re the grilling guru you thought you lost when you moved a few states away from Uncle Bill, here to align your charcoal chakras… sport.
-We've got the best Memorial Day deals on cookware, grilling gear, and meat-handling machines.
-(And literally everything else.)
+We've got the best Memorial Day BBQ sales on cookware, grilling gear, and meat-handling machines.

 Fire it up.